mkk4726/mkk4726.github.io/src/content/posts/Self_Development/Career/Resumes/25-08-25-hyperconnect.md

 Faced challenges in evaluating prediction accuracy when the model generated four size options but only one could be validated with real customer data.

 - Solution
-데이터를 확인해보니 처치별로 통계적 차이가 보였다. 이는 당연하게도 의사가 고객을 보고 결정하기 때문이다. 따라서 직관적으로 다음과 같은 의문이 들었다. 눈이 작은 사람이 렌즈 크기를 크게 쓰는 경우가 없는데, 예측값을 신뢰할 수 있나?
+Leveraged causal inference (positivity assumption) to exploit distributional overlap across treatments (lens sizes), facilitating indirect performance evaluation.
+Accounted for non-random treatment assignment (lens sizes) by quantifying overlap in the data and separating overlapping from non-overlapping regions for analysis.
+Validated this approach not only through domain expertise but also by statistically examining the distribution across treatments.

+Used prediction intervals where treatment distributions overlapped and applied partial identification to quantify prediction ranges in non-overlapping regions.
+Motivated by the goal of increasing user trust, expressed predictive uncertainty explicitly through intervals.

 - Result

-2. ML Infrastructure Challenges:
+Indirectly evaluated unobserved predictions and visualized both guaranteed and non-guaranteed ranges to effectively communicate predictive uncertainty.

+2. Data consistency issues between training and production environments

 - Problem
-Data consistency issues between training and production environments Lack of monitoring for silent failures and model performance No deployment pipeline for model updates and inference management

 - Solution

 - Result
+Data consistency issues between training and production environments

+3. 통계 분석을 통한 피처 선택 및 개발

+4. Lack of monitoring for silent failures and model performance